galfthan/bomc/README.md

 [article](http://lib.tkk.fi/Diss/2006/isbn9512285401/article2.pdf)
-mentioned above, and my [thesis](http://lib.tkk.fi/Diss/2006/isbn9512285401/isbn9512285401.pdf) also describes in some details the algorithms implemented in the code.
+mentioned above, and my [thesis](http://lib.tkk.fi/Diss/2006/isbn9512285401/isbn9512285401.pdf) also describes in some details the method.
+A more detailed discussion of the optimized algorithms implemented in the code is available from
+epaps: [Optimization of the WWW-method](ftp://ftp.aip.org/epaps/phys_rev_b/E-PRBMDO-68-090327/epaps.pdf).

 ## Compiling: